briandenicola/xlr8-e2eaisolutions/docs/01-aiready/ifs-ready-step3-foundations.md

 ## 🧰 Prerequisites

+> [!NOTE]
+> This step requires collaborative input from multiple teams.
+Schedule your design workshops in advance to ensure all key stakeholders can participate.

 What you need before starting:

 - **2-3 collaborative workshop sessions** (most teams complete this in 1-2 weeks)